Samadsust71/dream-11-assignment-7/README.md

-# DREAM 11
+# Project Title : DREAM 11

-### Welcome to the DREAM 11 Fantasy Team Selection App!

-This React-based application allows users to select and manage a cricket team by selecting players based on their budget, inspired by Dream 11.
+This application allows users to select and manage a cricket team by selecting players based on their budget.
 The app simulates real-world player bidding and team selection, making it fun and interactive.

 ## Project Overview